edjw/password-character-finder/README.md

 1. `pip install click` to get [Click](https://click.palletsprojects.com) for some command line nice things like hidden input and input validation.

-2. `cp password-digit-finder /usr/local/bin`
+2. `cp password-character-finder /usr/local/bin`

-3. You might have to run `chmod a+x /usr/local/bin/password-digit-finder` if it doesn't run.
+3. You might have to run `chmod a+x /usr/local/bin/password-character-finder` if it doesn't run.

-4. Run `password-digit-finder` in a terminal.
+4. Run `password-character-finder` in a terminal.